 - Newborn procedures

-- Delayed cord clamping and skin to skin are standard for all births
+- Delayed cord clamping and skin-to-skin contact

 Be prepared for a long labor

 Try not to take things personally.
 It’s common for those in labor to be overwhelmed and say things they apologize for later.
-Remember, the rewards of supporting your pregnant partner through this experience will bring you closer in the end.

 Consider back up